 A court will use objectivity to measure pervasiveness by asking:

-Would any ordinary employee in similar circumstances find that this behavior creates a hostile work environment?
+- Would any ordinary employee in similar circumstances find that this behavior creates a hostile work environment?

 3. It’s Severe

 Behavior that creates a hostile work environment needs to be objectively severe to warrant legal action.
-The actions, behavior, or communications of a person in the workplace must seriously disrupt and negatively affect the employees work.
+The actions, behavior, or communications of a person in the workplace must seriously disrupt and negatively affect the employee’s work.

 4. It’s Unwelcome

-This is a surefire sign that the conduct was unwelcome.
+If the hostility continued after a confrontation, this is a surefire sign that the conduct was unwelcome.

-5. In Some Cases: It’s Large-Scale
+5. In Some Cases, It’s Large-Scale

 Employee rights are protected by the NLRA, including the ability to curtail private sector labor and management practices.